Email inputs can accept multiple email addresses

 When you have a look at the MDN documentation for email inputs, you'll find the following explanation:

 If and only if the multiple attribute is specified, the value can be a list of properly-formed comma-separated email addresses.
-Any trailing and leading whitespace is removed from each address in the list
+Any trailing and leading whitespace is removed from each address in the list.

 That's excellent!
 Email addresses can be entered as a comma-separated list.

-You can play around with this functionality using the input element below.
+Play around with this functionality using the input element below.
 The example shows the input's value, its validity state and you can trigger default browser validation warnings by pressing the submit button.

 I'm the biggest advocate for using the web platform whenever possible, but I'm hesitant to use an input element to handle multiple emails addresses for a few reasons.